AwesomeCore/core-javascript/README.md

 ##Events
 ###Description
-There are three steps for using Events: creation, firing, catching.
+There are three steps for using Events: initialization, firing, catching.

-Also you can pass some data with Event.
+You can pass some data with Event.

 ###Example
 ####Initialization